A real-time multiplayer political and economic simulation

 The game simulates a full political ecosystem: parties organize, coalitions form, bills move through legislatures, and demographic groups respond to policy decisions over time.
 Non-player politicians (NPPs) fill empty seats and vote autonomously based on their ideology, ensuring the simulation stays active even when human players are offline.

-Currently simulated countries include the United States, United Kingdom, Canada, and Germany.
+Currently simulated countries include the United States, United Kingdom, and Japan.

 A House Divided is an independent project maintained by a small admin team.
 The game has no affiliation with any real political party, government, or organization.
 It is provided purely for entertainment purposes.